 For the majority of learners, the on-going use of an SEN Support Plan is sufficient to meet their needs.
 For a small number of children, this may not prove enough to meet needs, and a more structured, holistic assessment is required.
-In these cases, it will be necessary to proceed to a request for additional high needs funding via a consideration of statutory assessment (COSA) or for short term additional resource (STAR).
+In these cases, it will be necessary to proceed to a request for additional high needs funding via a consideration of statutory assessment (COSA).